 We love its matte-finish color and polished Acer logo on the back of its lid.
 It’s not as flashy as others on the list.
 And it makes it more appealing to professionals like you.
 All the input and output devices offer substantial value to you.

-The keyboard is extremely responsive with Chicklet-style keys and a Windows Hell-enabled fingerprint reader.
+The keyboard is extremely responsive with Chicklet-style keys and a Windows operating system Hell-enabled fingerprint reader.
 The track-pad has an ergonomic design with wisely thought size, and it responds to any movement quickly.

 Display & Connectivity